William C. Shiel Jr., MD, FACP, FACR

 What is the prognosis of amyloidosis?

-The outlook for depends on the form of amyloidosis and its response to treatment.
+The outlook depends on the form of amyloidosis and its response to treatment.
 Systemic amyloidosis is slowly progressive and fatal if untreated.
 The average survival for AL amyloidosis is approximately one year while familial amyloidosis is up to 15 years.
-The outlook is adversely affected by vital organ involvement.
+The outlook and life expectancy is adversely affected by vital organ involvement.

 Can amyloidosis be prevented?